cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 If you want to know everything about Brunch, please check out their [website](http://brunch.io/) (it is not mandatory for this tutorial though).

-Brunch is also awesome because it detects when a file change and recompile the code automatically so everything is smooth for you.
+Brunch is also awesome because it detects when a file changes and recompiles the code automatically so everything is smooth for you.

 To start brunch, open a terminal:
 ```bash